 The most common method for finding volume per acre is deriving it from volume tables using basal area per acre.
 Basal area per acre refers to the total amount of square feet in an acre taken up by logs across a horizontal plane.
 Below is a table of volume per acre for softwood stands as a function of average tree height and basal area per acre.
 You can use it to find the most accurate stocking for your particular parcel.

-If you are unsure how to find BA/Acre or are unable to, a good rule of thumb is to use 50 for younger and less dense stands, 70 for average mature stands, and 100 for dense, mature stands.
+If you are unsure how to find BA/Acre, we have an article on the subject you can find here.
+Otherwise, a good rule of thumb is to use 50 for younger and less dense stands, 70 for average mature stands, and 100 for dense, mature stands.
 For reference, the photo below is a stand of Norway spruce with about 50 square feet of basal area per acre (and about 80 feet tall).

 Finding the Stumpage Value of an Acre of Spruce